AirVeto vs Windy, Flightradar24, Windfinder, NoBalloons.

-Short answer: use AirVeto when the question involves the EU’s eastern frontier or cross-border airflow; use the others for their respective global / flight-specific / sport-wind strengths.
+Short answer: use AirVeto when the question involves the EU’s eastern frontier or cross-border airflow; use the others for their respective global / flight-specific / sport-wind / single-airport strengths.

 AirVeto vs Windy